Lightstreamer/Lightstreamer-example-StockList-client-blackberry/README.md

 ## Details

 This BlackBerry application contains two different screens: one with three stock quotes from the [Lightstreamer - Stock-List Demos - HTML Clients](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript), the other with four items from the [Lightstreamer - Round-Trip Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RoundTrip-client-javascript).
-This app uses the <b>BlackBerry Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.<br>
+This app uses the [BlackBerry Client API for Lightstreamer](http://www.lightstreamer.com/docs/client_blackberry_api/index.html) to handle the communications with Lightstreamer Server.<br>

 When the Basic Stock-List Demo is connected, you will see the yellow flashing cells of the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript).
 Use the menu to switch to the other demo, where you can see the values of some items of the [Round-Trip Demo](https://github.com/Weswit/Lightstreamer-example-RoundTrip-client-javascript) updated in real-time.
 To publish new values, use the menu.<br>